p4rz1v4l26/Discord-AI-Bot-using-js/README.md

 # Discord AI Bot

+Hey there,<br>
-This is a Discord bot created using JavaScript and Discord.js.
+This is a Discord bot created using JavaScript,OpenAI and Discord.js.
 The bot is designed to perform various AI-related tasks and enhance the experience within Discord servers.

 ## Features